timconspicuous/simple-crossposter-extension/README.md

 ## How to use

-Download the latest release and unzip it.
+Download the latest `dist.zip` release and unzip it.
 The `dist` folder can be placed and renamed as to your preferences.

 Go to chrome://extensions/ and toggle `Developer mode`.